2023 Baltimore Ravens season: AFC Divisional Playoffs: vs. (4) Houston Texans

 This was the second postseason meeting between the Ravens and Texans.
-The first was the 2011 AFC Divisional Round, which the Ravens won by a score of 20–13 in Baltimore.
+The first was the 2011 AFC Divisional playoffs, which the Ravens won by a score of 20–13 in Baltimore.

 Despite a ragged offensive start in the first half, Lamar Jackson and the Ravens’ offense would settle into a groove in the second half, outscoring Houston 24–0.
 Though not getting a takeaway nor recording a sack on rookie quarterback C. J. Stroud, the Ravens defense dominated Houston.
 They did not allow any offensive plays by Houston inside the Ravens' 25 yard line nor gave up an offensive touchdown.
 Houston's only points came by a field goal and a punt return touchdown in the first half.
 The Baltimore crowd noise also caused a litany of Houston pre-snap penalties.
 Baltimore would eventually win by a final score of 34–10, advancing to their first AFC Championship Game since 2012, their first home AFC Championship Game in franchise history and the first in Baltimore since the Baltimore Colts hosted in 1971.
-This was also their first home playoff win since the 2012 AFC Wild Card.
+This was also their first home playoff win since the 2012 AFC Wild Card playoffs.

 Jackson completed 16 of his 22 passing attempts for 152 yards and two touchdowns, and also rushed for 100 yards with two rushing touchdowns.